Introduction to Financial Planning

 - College planning

-Understanding how each of these topics works together and affect each other is important for laying the groundwork for a solid financial foundation for you and your family.
+To lay the groundwork for a solid financial foundation, you need to understand how each of these topics works together and affect each other.
 Here's a quick crash course in the most important aspects of financial planning.

 Creating a detailed written budget allows you to see exactly where your money is going and make better decisions about how you spend.
 When you consciously think about budgeting decisions, you gain a lot more control of how you spend your money.

 One of the biggest challenges with not having a detailed budget is being faced with so many financial decisions and trying to keep track of everything.
 This lack of understanding can lead to overspending and debt, not to mention it makes financial planning for the future more difficult.

 When you create a budget, you begin to see a clear picture of how much money you have.
 You know what you spend it on and how much—if any—is left over.
 Once you can see the inflows and outflows of your cash, you can optimize your spending to cut back on the things you don't truly need.